Banner Health

 At Banner Health, we want you to get the best care so that you can return to good health as fast and safely as possible.
 Part of that care is learning how the flu is diagnosed.

-Who can diagnose the flu?
+Who can diagnose and treat the flu?

 Several health care providers can diagnose and treat the flu, including: